d0niek/php-generic/README.md

-# Prepere for future with GenericCollection
+# Prepare for future with GenericCollection

-According to this [article](https://www.sitepoint.com/creating-strictly-typed-arrays-collections-php/) which shows how to create strictly typed arrays and collections in PHP, GenericCollection generator was born.
+According to this [article](https://www.sitepoint.com/creating-strictly-typed-arrays-collections-php/) which shows how to create strictly typed arrays and collections in Php7, GenericCollection generator was born.

 ---